marridG/2020-Daily_Crawlers/README.md

         * Participants on each team
         * Advisor of each team
         * Prize Types
-    For more details, please refer to <!-- todo -->
+    For more details, please refer to [Possible Goals and Modes](#possible-goals-and-modes).
 - **Source**: [COMAP - Problems and Results](https://www.comap.com/undergraduate/contests/mcm/previous-contests.php)
 - **Team Numbers Formats (Years not Complete)**